A diverse selection tonight - there's a song I think sucks, a good song and an outright brilliant one. Read away, alright? Alright.

 For the longest time I've despised 2NE1 or at least found Fire extremely annoying and a waste of my time.
 Add that to the fact that Sandara Park tried to have a career here and for a while she was big but at the height of her popularity she went back to Korea.
 Now we know why - BECAUSE SHE'D BECOME THE CRAPPIEST MEMBER IN A GIRL GROUP SURROUNDED BY THREE OTHER VOCALLY CAPABLE GIRLS.
 Great, just great.

 OK.
 So they have a new single - I Don't Care.
 When it first came out I was unimpressed and bored but when I saw the video last night, my jaw literally dropped to the floor.
 OK maybe it didn't but you get the point, right?
 Right.
 It just to happens that My favorite is the 'star' on this song with three solos that aren't the chorus.
 Oh dear.
 Of course Sandara's crappiness right after my favorite member's solo completely destroys the whole thing but I've learned to live with it - the song is near-epic.
 The melodic parts (even Dara's.) are surprisingly gorgeous from a band that brought us the annoying Lollipop and waste-of-time Fire but this is probably the only song on their mini album that makes that much of an impact.
-Bittersweet.
+Bittersweet.4.3/5

 From what I quickly skimmed through and glanced at, SOS is Jordin Sparks' second single from Battlefield.
 Countless artists have coined SOS as a song title and the songs have been enjoyable at the very least but Jordin's is above enjoyable.
 Everything about this song says that I SHOULDN'T like it - that it's way too this or that for my taste but I LOVE IT.
 There are elements in the chorus that remind me of a bygone era - whether 70's or 80's I'm not sure but it's one of either.
 The verses are exactly my taste though - beautiful vocals and an insanely epic melody.

 If I was to gauge how epic the song is I'd seriously give up before I succeed.
 The epic-ness of the whole thing spreads throughout the song but the instrumental break before the last chorus redefines the word epic.
 What makes it better is the fact that the more I listen to the song, the more I fall for it and the more brilliance I find.
 For lack of words to describe the brilliance of this song even further - just listen to the damn thing.
+The rest of Battlefield is looking very, very amazing and the record as a whole including the songs I don't like sounds very cohesive so far.
+I honestly can't wait for it now - there's bound to be at least one more great song we can milk off the girl.
+YESSSS.

 5/5